kjeshang/NespressoMetropolisCustomerReviewAnalysis/README.md

 8. Create a new column called **_Review Cleaned_** and save the pre-processed column values to it.

 Post-completion of NLP pre-processing, sentiment analysis is performed.
 There are essentially four methods.
-1. Word Cloud
+1. **Word Cloud:** A simplistic method that considers the most highly used words overall, and displays them in the form of a word cloud.
+Interpretation of the overall sentiment of Nespresso Metrotown is determined by the reader.
-2. **VADER Sentiment Scoring:** Able to provide a score for positivity, negativity, and neutrality, as well as an overall compound score.
+2. **VADER Sentiment Scoring:** Able to provide a score for positivity, negativity, and neutrality, as well as an overall compound score to the reviews.
 VADER refers to Valence Aware Dictionary and sentiment.
-This method incorporates a Bag-of-Words approach, which considers simply the frequwncy
+This method incorporates a Bag-of-Words approach, which considers simply the frequency of the words used.
-3. Textblob Sentiment Scoring
+3. **Textblob Sentiment Scoring:** This method functions similarly to VADER method, but determines a numerical score for the subjectivity and polarity of the written review.
+Therefore, the level of objectivity & validity (or lackthereof) can be understood using this method.
-4. Emotion Classification using Lexicon based method
+4. **Emotion Classification using Lexicon based method:** This method is able to provide numerical scores to a collection ten emotions of varying levels of positivity & negativity based on the reviews.

 ### Word Cloud

 #### Fig 9.
 Word Cloud
 ![Fig 9.
 Word Cloud](https://github.com/kjeshang/NespressoMetropolisCustomerReviewAnalysis/blob/main/Images/3_SentimentAnalysis_Exploration/1.png?raw=true)

+The word cloud is not quite conclusive.
+Larger the size of the words means higher the occurrence of the word.
+Most of the words of a larger size are neutral in nature.
+The remaining words that are of a smaller size are either neutral as well as of negative sentiment.